PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 ************************

-This chapter describes the mathematical foundations on which *kafe2* is built, in particular the method of maximum likelihood and the profile likelihood method.
+This chapter describes the mathematical foundations on which *kafe2* is built, in particular the method of maximum likelihood and how confidence intervals are determined from the profile likelihood.

 When performing a fit (as a physicist) the problem is as follows: you have some amount of measurement **data** from an experiment that you need to compare to one or